-All internal communications must be managed in accordance with the requirements of the Official Languages Act (particularly Part V concerning the language of work).
-Institutions must comply with the Treasury Board's Official Languages Policy Framework, particularly its requirements for Language of Work and Communications between Regions.
+All internal communications must be managed in accordance with the requirements of the Official Languages Act (particularly Part V concerning language of work).
+Institutions must comply with the Treasury Board's Policy on Official Languages and Directive on Official Language for Communications and Services.

 Internal communication materials must be identified in accordance with the Federal Identity Program Policy.

 Institutions must maintain a capacity for innovation and stay current with developments in communications practice and technology.
 As they adopt new means of communication, institutions must continue to reach, in a timely manner, citizens whose access to technology may be limited or who prefer to receive government information through more traditional means.

 To ensure new technology advances an institution's ability to connect with Canadians in efficient and practical ways, all investment plans and decisions must be developed collaboratively by managers in information technology, communications and other key functions, such as program and service delivery, and human resources.